sketchplugins/plugin-directory/README.md

 - [Sketch Shopify Data Populator](https://github.com/levinmejia/sketch-shopify-data-populator), by Shopify + precious design studio: A Sketch App plugin to populate your designs with meaningful ecommerce data.
 Goodbye Lorem Ipsum.
 Hello JSON.
 - [Sketch State Switch Master](https://github.com/einancunlu/sketch-state-switch-master), by Emin İnanç Ünlü: Define different states and switch between them like a boss.
 - [Distribute Layers](https://github.com/wonderbit/sketch-distribute-layers), by Wessley Roche: Sketch plug-in to distribute layers evenly
-- [Copy Color as HSLA](https://github.com/peterwooley/copy-color-as-hsla), by Peter Wooley: A plugin to copy the fill, border, or text color of the selected layer to the clipboard as HSLA.
-- [Sketch Plugins](https://github.com/alssndro/sandros-sketch-plugins), by Alessandro: A library of Sketch Plugins aimed towards working with horizontal/vertical grid layouts and typography.